coder-3000-e/BE-Coding-Test/README.md

 2. Use the following format (Team A pts, Team B pts)
 3. Enter one game per line
 4. Press the Enter button to move to the next line
-5. Enter "done" when all all information is enter, followed by the Enter button
+5. Enter "done" when all game information is enter, followed by the Enter button
 6. Keep in mind that this program is Case sensitive

 Sample input: